elexive-com/elexive-calc/resources/JourneyPlanner.md

 - [ModuleExplorer](./ModuleExplorer.md): Comprehensive module browsing interface with search capabilities
 - [SummarySidebar](./SummarySidebar.md): Shows modules selected in the Journey Planner
 - [OnboardingQuiz](./OnboardingQuiz.md): May direct users to a specific journey stage based on responses
+- [CalculatorIntroduction](./CalculatorIntroduction.md): References the transformation journey process outlined in this component

 Users can interact with modules through: